Aaron Denney

 Languages:

-Fluent in C, Java, Haskell, Python, O'Caml
+Fluent in C, Java, Haskell, Python

-Familiar with C++, Common Lisp, Perl, m4, x86 assembly, Mathematica, Maple, matlab, awk, sed.
+Familiar with CUDA, C++, Common Lisp, Perl, m4, x86 assembly, Mathematica, Maple, matlab, awk, sed, O'Caml.

 Able to learn new languages quickly.